44 Pages Posted: 18 Jul 2003 Last revised: 8 Oct 2015

-Our study examines the existence and the nature of private benefits of control.
-We do this by analyzing a well-understood phenomenon - initial public offerings of founding-family owned firms in Germany.
-Our sample includes a unique data set of 105 IPOs of family-owned firms floated from 1970 to 1991 on German stock exchanges.
-We focus on three research questions.
-First, we show that there exist substantial private benefits of control in these firms and - to our understanding for the first time - we empirically measure what the nature of these private benefits really is.
-Second, we verify that the separation of cash flow rights and voting rights via the issuance of dual-class shares is used to create controlling shareholder structures in order to preserve these private benefits.
-Thereby, we analyze the effect of different types of private benefits on dual-class adoption and subsequent control transfers.
-Third, we show that the market cares about private benefits of control and find a puzzling as well as significant underperformance of dual-class share IPOs.
+Our study examines private benefits of control in founding-family owned firms, by analyzing a unique sample of 105 IPOs of family firms on German stock exchanges from 1970 to 2011.
+First, we show that substantial private benefits of control exist in these firms and we empirically determine the nature of these private benefits.
+Second, we confirm that the separation of cash flow rights and voting rights via dual-class shares is used to create controlling shareholder structures in order to preserve private benefits of the family.
+In doing so, we analyze the effect of different types of private benefits on dual-class adoption.
+Third, we show that the market cares about private benefits of control and find a significant long-run underperformance by dual-class IPO shares.

 Keywords: Private benefits; Family firms; Initial public offerings; Dual-class shares; One share-one vote; Control transfers; Ownership structures; Investor protection

 Ehrhardt, Olaf and Nowak, Eric, Private Benefits of Control in Founding-Family Owned Firms: An Analysis of the Dynamics of Disproportionate Ownership and Control in Family Firm Ipos (July 1, 2015).
 Available at SSRN: https://ssrn.com/abstract=423506 or http://dx.doi.org/10.2139/ssrn.423506